 Seema MATTU | naïveté series

-Seema Mattu, 23, born in Birmingham, 2016 graduate Central Saint Martins, UAL.
+Seema Mattu, 23, was born in Birmingham, UK, and graduated from Central Saint Martins, UAL in London last year, 2016.

 Likes: interracial relationships (i think they're super cute) & when ethnic women accomplish something great (e.g. Viola Davis - not even for anything specific, she's just amazing) & stickers